 You may call it additive manufacturing, but 3D printing creates solid objects from digital designs for true accurate precision, however it’s more widely used to build prototypes at reduced costs and production times.
 For marketers, this is a great trend to capitalise on, in that spur-of-the-moment innovation can quickly be brought to life, speeding up the time to market.
 It’s still early days for this technology, but if you start to consider it now and incorporate its functionalities into future plans, you’ll be able to pit your competitors to the post and produce more complex designs in a smaller amount of time.

-Being prepared is the only way you can get the edge over your competitors, so download The Top UK Manufacturing Challenges of 2016: A Present State and get the honest, in-depth insight you need to move forward and grow.
+Being prepared is the only way you can get the edge over your competitors, so download The Top UK Manufacturing Challenges of 2016: A Present State and get the honest, in-depth insight you need to move forward and achieve business growth.